White Elephant (2012 film)

-White Elephant (Elefante blanco) is a 2012 Argentine drama film directed by Pablo Trapero.
+White Elephant (Elefante blanco) is a 2012 crime drama film directed by Pablo Trapero.
 The film competed in the Un Certain Regard section at the 2012 Cannes Film Festival.

 Plot

-Two priests, the old veteran Father Julián and his new younger Belgian colleague, Father Nicolás, and the social worker Luciana, work in a villa miseria in Buenos Aires, Argentina known as Ciudad Oculta.
+Two priests, the old veteran Father Julián and his new younger Belgian colleague, Father Nicolás, and the social worker Luciana, work in a villa miseria in Buenos Aires, Argentina known as Ciudad Oculta (Hidden City).
 Together they fight to resolve the issues of the neighborhood's society.
 Their work will have them face the clerical hierarchy, the organized crime and the repression, risking their lives defending their commitment and loyalty towards the people of the neighbourhood.

 The film's title comes from the gigantic abandoned hospital that dominates the area, described by Peter Bradshaw in The Guardian as, "a deserted wreck and cathedral of poverty known as the 'white elephant' where the homeless camp and drug-dealers ply their trade."